codebar/manual/_posts/2015-02-05-organiser-guide.md

 You should aim to list your events at least a week before they take place to give people time to learn and sign up to the event.
 When creating an event, you should make sure to not set it as `invitable` unless registrations are open.

-Anyone signed up to Codebar will be able to RSVP to the event through the workshop page but only people subscribed to your chapter will receive an email invitation.
+Anyone signed up to codebar will be able to RSVP to the event through the workshop page but only people subscribed to your chapter will receive an email invitation.

-To find out more about how to manage the Codebar application read our [Organiser Guide]().
+To find out more about how to manage the codebar application read our [Organiser Guide]().

 #### Name badges